7 Things You Probably Didn't Know about Barbados

 During the ICC Cricket World Cup in 2007 and the ICC Twenty20 World Cup in 2011 (both held in the West Indies) Barbados hosted games at the Kensington Oval which is close to the capital city of Bridgetown, and can seat up to over 11,000 people.

-3. Largest collection of British cannons
+3. It has the largest collection of British cannons

 Barbados boasts that it has the world’s largest collection of 17th century British iron cannons.
 As of today, more than four hundred cannons have been found around the island.
 Many are on mounted on display at the Barbados Garrison in Saint Michael.
 The Garrison is a former British military base from the 17th, 18th and 19th centuries.
 It was also the base for the West India Regiment, a unit of the British army.